San Antonio store owner’s killer set for execution

 Mitesh Patel, whose father was killed by Young, said last week at a rally for Young in San Antonio that he supported Young’s clemency bid because “nothing positive comes from his execution” and carrying out the punishment would leave Young’s three teenage daughters without a father.

-Young said he was a state chess champion, played violin, cello and bass but “all that stopped” when he was about 8 as he joined the Bloods street gang after his father was shot and killed in a robbery.
+Young said he excelled at chess and violin, cello and bass but “all that stopped” and he joined the Bloods when he was about 8 after his father was shot and killed in a robbery.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.